buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 | **Range**: | 9 meters |
 | **Duration**: | 1 hour |

 You summon a spirit that takes the form of an unusually intelligent, strong, and loyal mount, establishing a lasting bond with it.
-Appearing in an unoccupied space within range, the mount takes a form of your choice, such as a war Saurovall, a pony Saurovall, a camel, an elk, or a mastiff (the Narrator might allow you to summon other animals as mounts as well).
+Appearing in an unoccupied space within range, the mount takes a form of your choice, such as a war Saurovall, a pony Saurovall, a camel, an elk, or a mastiff (the Game Master might allow you to summon other animals as mounts as well).
 The mount has the statistics of the chosen form, although it is of the celestial, fey, or fiend type (your choice) instead of its normal type.
 Additionally, if your mount has Intelligence -3 or less, its Intelligence becomes -2, and it gains the ability to understand one language of your choice that you can speak.
 Your mount serves as a mount both in combat and out of it, and you have an instinctive bond with it that allows you to fight as a single unit.

 When the mount drops to 0 Hit Points, it disappears, leaving behind no physical form.
 You can dismiss the mount at any time as an Action, causing it to disappear.
 In either case, casting this spell again summons the same mount, restored to its maximum Hit Points.